Top Gear: Polar Special: The expeditions

 Clarkson's anger at being delayed led to poor decision making and damage to the vehicle, causing further delays and straining the relationship between Clarkson and May.
 However, they eventually passed through the boulder field and regained the lead on the sled team, encountering a crashed C-47 near Isachsen.
 Meanwhile, Hammond and McNair's relationship became more strained as Hammond began to realise that they were unlikely to win.
 This was confirmed on the morning of 2 May 2007 when the GPS system in Clarkson and May's Hilux read 78°35′7″N 104°11′9″W and confirmed that the team was finally within 1 mile of the 1996 location of the North Magnetic Pole (78°35.7′N 104°11.9′W).
-Note that this was in northern Canada, 800 miles from the actual North Pole and a few hundred miles from the actual North Magnetic Pole in the Arctic Ocean at the time of the expedition.
 Following their victory, Clarkson and May contacted Hammond and revealed that they had reached the finish line.
 Hammond never made it to the destination, as it felt cruel to make him go on "just so Clarkson could gloat", so instead, he was collected along with the other presenters to be evacuated by plane.

 For the end credits, in homage to Sir Ranulph Fiennes, each person who had been involved with the filming of the episode had their first name replaced with the words "Sir Ranulph" (e.g. "Sir Ranulph Clarkson, Sir Ranulph Hammond, Sir Ranulph May").

 Note that the finish line, near an old weather station, was called "The North Pole" for entertainment purposes only; the actual North Pole is 800 miles further north, and the actual North Magnetic Pole at the time was a few hundred miles further north.
-The magnetic pole wanders, and is presently 1000 miles from the 1996 position.
-The "expedition" was undoubtedly a hard challenge, but the 300-mile drive took place entirely within the territory of Canada, only about 150 miles further North than Canada's Northernmost town, Grise Fiord, and still to the south of several permanently inhabited places.
+The "expedition" was undoubtedly a hard challenge, but the 300-mile drive took place entirely within the territory of Canada, only about 150 miles further north than Canada's northernmost town, Grise Fiord, and still to the south of several permanently inhabited places.
 The landscape depicted is not the polar ice cap, but the frozen sea among the islands of Nunavut, Canada.
 Still, the events depicted should be understood as an actual polar expedition.